rossaddison/yii2-house2house/README.md

    1. **Views security:** Cross Site Request Forgery (CSRF) built into frontend/config/main.php.

    1. **Data Protection and Privacy:** It is the responsibility of the administrator to ensure data is backed up regularly and to ensure that users signing up are familiar with the Privacy and Data Protection Policy.

    1. **Security best practices:** Active Record uses prepared statements to avoid SQL injections.

 **I appreciate the security features that Yii2 offers but how do I ensure that only users that I have signed up can access the site?**

 The sjaakp/pluto login can be set to 'fence mode' in frontend/config/main.php.
 This will restrict external users from accessing the site.
-Those users on mobile will have to have access to broadband though.

 **Installation Steps for Files:**